leon4rd/test/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## How come the stadium got hot after the game?
+Because all of the fans left.